Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £250–1,200/night | Location: 20 Upper Ground, Southbank

-Sea Containers London occupies the extraordinary 1977 Sea Containers House (the Thames-fronting brutalist building — the most architecturally striking hotel in London from the exterior) — the extraordinary Thames and City of London view (the most extraordinary hotel river view in London — the extraordinary St Paul’s Cathedral visible from the Lido pool and the Thames-facing rooms), the excellent Dovetale restaurant by Marcus Wareing, and the extraordinary outdoor heated pool.
+Sea Containers London occupies the 1977 Sea Containers House, the Thames-fronting brutalist building that makes this the most architecturally striking hotel exterior in London.
+The river view is the best of any London hotel — St Paul’s Cathedral visible from the Lido pool and the Thames-facing rooms — and the hotel adds the excellent Dovetale restaurant by Marcus Wareing and an outdoor heated pool.

 The Ned, City of London — Banking Hall Conversion